apryor6/apryor6.github.io/_posts/2019-5-15-rxjs-flattening-operators.md

 ### An analogy

 Pretend that the source observable is your boss, and you are the flattening operator.
-Each time your boss gives you some work (source emits a new value), you do some work.
+Each time your boss gives you some work (source emits a new value), you begin to work on a new task (creating a new inner observable).
 If you are still in the middle of one task and your boss gives you something else to do, how do you handle the situation?

 - `switchMap` - Drop everything you were already doing and immediately begin the new task.
 This means only the latest and greatest values are provided.